i386x/pubdocs/TeX/README.md

    new_hbox.depth = 0

    for element in new_hbox.list:
-       if element.type.base not in (BOX, RULE, CHAR): continue
+       if element.type.super not in (BOX, RULE, CHAR): continue
        # `\raise x` sets `element.offset` to `x`
        # `\lower x` sets `element.offset` to `-x`